 More and more companies are switching to ergonomic furniture that is specifically designed for efficiency and comfort in the working environment.
 Differing from traditional office furniture, ergonomic chairs ensure the user’s body is kept in a safe and upright position to reduce stress on the spine, neck, and hips.

 Another growing trend in ergonomics, and fast becoming compulsory in some offices is the sit-stand desk, which is designed to get staff up and moving more.

 All of these solutions ensure employee safety by reducing the risk of injury, while also protecting and promoting their well-being.
-Overall, by empowering employees with the highest quality office solutions, greater productivity and quality of work will be achieved, all while protecting and promoting their wellbeing.
+Overall, by empowering employees with the highest quality office solutions, they achieve greater productivity and quality of work.

 8. Bringing The Outdoors In